tmastersmart/gmrs_live/README.md

 https://aprs.fi/ These are aprs stations but you cant use station numbers from this map.

-add your station ID.
 Select how much data you want only temp or temp hum rain wind.
 The temp data is more accurate than the stock script which does not allow you to pick the station. in addition this allows station owners like me and hams running CWOP stations to use your own local temp.

 run them

 php weather_pws.php

-php skywarn.php
+php cap_warn.php

 I have my cron setup like this.